 This can sometimes be an awkward situation but it is more common than you may think.
 The first thing you should do is inform your neighbor.
 As the damage is on your side of the fence then they may not be aware that it requires a repair.

-Doing this will prevent any further disputes and you will be able to manage your upkeep of the fencing panels yourself.
-As you will not be permitted to fix your neighbor’s fence without their permission.
+Doing this will prevent any further disputes and you will be able to manage the upkeep of the fencing panels yourself as you will not be permitted to fix your neighbor’s fence without their permission.